 As an art major, you must successfully complete two introductory computer graphics classes (ART 211 and 221).

 Writing Skills

-You will be required to successfully complete a writingintensive course in AH 370 or in an upper division studio course within your major concentration, as directed by your advisor.
+You will be required to successfully complete a writingintensive course in AH 370 or in another upper division art history course within your major concentration, as directed by your advisor.

 Cooperative Education Program